 Rebecca made her Carnegie Hall debut in a world premiere by Stephen Edwards and collaborates often with many composers.
 She participated in two world premiere operas by Kenneth Wells, first as Anna Roosevelt in The First Lady ("an outstanding performance," wrote the LA Weekly) and then as Professor Elyn Saks in The Center Cannot Hold.
 As a guest soloist and in recital, Rebecca has performed repertoire including Verdi's Messa da Requiem, Brahms' Ein deutsches Requiem, Dvorak's Te deum, Vaughan Williams' Dona nobis pacem, and Beethoven's Symphony No. 9, and is particularly fond of Swedish, English, and German song.

 While working on her bachelor's degree in political science at Luther College, Rebecca took her first voice lesson.
 She was planning a future studying law but wanted to see the world first.
 So, she headed to Japan to work as an English teacher.
 While living in a tiny mountain town north of Kyoto City, a fellow teacher asked if she would give a concert to raise money for The Friendship Foundation.
 It was a life-changing experience through which she got a glimpse of the connective power of music.
 After returning to the U.S., she began studying music.
 Five years later, after working full-time at Harvard Business School and then Rolex, she began her vocal performance studies at UCLA, where she later earned her master's degree in music.

 As a two-time Society of Singers scholarship recipient, Rebecca was honored to open for Smokey Robinson at their 16th Annual ELLA Awards.
-She was also a two-time District Winner of the Metropolitan Opera National Council Auditions as well as Winner of the American Jenny Lind Competition, the Long Beach Mozart Festival Competition, and the Redlands Bowl Young Artist Competition.
+She is a two-time District Winner of the Metropolitan Opera National Council Auditions as well as Winner of the American Jenny Lind Competition, the Long Beach Mozart Festival Competition, and the Redlands Bowl Young Artist Competition.
 Rebecca currently lives in Los Angeles.